CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **GitHub Wiki**
 - **Definition**: A documentation platform for GitHub repositories
-- **Context**: mcp-ssh-orchestrator documentation is maintained in the GitHub wiki
+- **Context**: MCP SSH Orchestrator documentation is maintained in the GitHub wiki

 ## H

 **Host Key**
 - **Definition**: A cryptographic key used to verify the identity of an SSH server
-- **Context**: mcp-ssh-orchestrator verifies host keys to prevent man-in-the-middle attacks
+- **Context**: MCP SSH Orchestrator verifies host keys to prevent man-in-the-middle attacks

 **Hostname**
 - **Definition**: A human-readable name for a network device